jloveric/high-order-networks-torch/README.md

 # High Order Networks in PyTorch

-These are high order networks using the high order layers defined in the repo [here](https://github.com/jloveric/high-order-layers-torch)
+These are high order networks using the high order layers defined in the repo [here](https://github.com/jloveric/high-order-layers-torch).
+This is an unfinished experiment where I'm trying to get the resnet performance using high order layers to at least match the standard approach.
+So far fourier series layers do decent, high order piecewise polynomial layers are stable for a resnet10, but are unstable beyond that despite using periodicity to prevent unbounded growth of derivatives...
+Anyway, continues to be a work in progress and probably a lot more hacks to really get it working.

 ## Implemented Networks